google/lovefield/docs/spec/99_postfix.md

 ### Advanced Grouping

-Support for group by multi columns, ROLLUP, and CUBE equivalent.
+Support for ROLLUP and CUBE equivalent.

 ### Multi-Connection